Weight Space Correlation Analysis: Quantifying Feature Utilization in Deep Learning Models: Experiments and Results

-The fine-tuned model's performance on various auxiliary metadata tasks and the resulting weight space correlations are presented in \tableref{tab:cervix_dataset_finetuned_test_metrics} and the associated correlation matrix \figureref{fig:correlation_cervix_finetuned_classifier}.
+The fine-tuned model's performance on various auxiliary metadata tasks and the resulting WSC values are presented in \tableref{tab:cervix_dataset_finetuned_test_metrics} and the associated correlation matrix \figureref{fig:correlation_cervix_finetuned_classifier}.
 The analysis reveals several expected correlations, confirming that the model utilizes clinically significant factors, as well as some desirable decoupling from irrelevant factors.
-Birth weight exhibited a strong correlation, consistent with the expected link between prematurity and low birthweight, indicating that the model leverages features tied to clinical outcome.
 Cervical length showed a moderate correlation, aligning with its role as the clinical gold standard for sPTB risk.
 Pixel spacing also demonstrated a moderate correlation, reflecting its known influence on model performance and confirming that this imaging parameter contributes to the prediction.
 In contrast, scanner type showed only a weak correlation, suggesting the model does not rely on acquisition hardware–related shortcuts.

+Meanwhile, it is worth noting that although birth weight exhibited a strong WSC value with sPTB prediction, which is superficially consistent with the expected clinical link between prematurity and low birthweight, this finding must be interpreted with caution.
+As shown in \tableref{tab:cervix_dataset_finetuned_test_metrics}, the predictive performance for the birth weight probing head was low, indicating that this metadata is not effectively encoded in the model's embeddings.
+Consequently, the high WSC value in this specific instance is functionally meaningless.